nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 ## 4.4 - Updating the UI

-After we update the UI, want to update the UI, so that it is in sync with the server side state.
+After we have created a new movie resource, want to update the UI so that it is in sync with the server side state.

 :pencil2: In the API endpoint for creating a movie, return a updated list of movies in the response body.
 Use this data to repopulate the data in the view.
+(Hint: You should remove the existing DOM elements before updating the DOM with new elements from the updated movies list)

 :star: Optional: Can you update the UI without returning the data from the API?